-Commissioner Kreidler is asking the state Legislature to ban insurers' use of credit scores when determining how much you pay for auto, homeowners, renters or life insurance.
+Commissioner Kreidler is asking the state Legislature to ban insurers' use of credit scores when determining how much you pay for auto, homeowners or renters insurance.

 What is credit scoring?